awsdocs/amazon-cloudfront-developer-guide/doc_source/savings-bundle.md

 Yes\.
 The credits apply to all CloudFront charges, including data transfer charges, request charges, and Lambda@Edge charges\.

 **Can I use a CloudFront security savings bundle with consolidated billing?**
 Yes, as long as credit sharing is enabled \(you can verify this by viewing the [billing preferences page](https://console.aws.amazon.com/billing/home#/preferences) in the AWS Billing and Cost Management console\)\.
 You purchase the savings bundle with the payer account \(management account\)\.
 The credits apply first to any CloudFront charges accrued in the payer account, and then to CloudFront charges accrued in the member accounts, depending on when the account joins or leaves an organization\.
-For more information about how AWS credits apply across single and multiple accounts, see [AWS credits](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/useconsolidatedbilling-credits.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information about how AWS credits apply across single and multiple accounts, see [AWS credits](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/useconsolidatedbilling-credits.html) in the *AWS Billing User Guide*\.

 **What if I don’t use all the credits in a given billing period?**
 Credits are applied to your AWS bill each billing period, and must be used in that billing period\.
 If any credits are left unused at the end of the billing period, they expire\.
 Credits do not carry over to the following billing period\.